return to homepage

 There's more to wheelchair ramp design than meets the eye!

-Their design uses minimal hardware; it's quickly assembled using common hand tools.
+Their design uses minimal hardware and are quickly assembled using common hand tools.
 Modular components make it easy to move the ramp to a new location or even change the configuration.

 This portability feature makes it ideal when integrating the ramp into your landscape.
 My father could have used a product like this to access his front porch and his deck.

-Not enough room for a ramp?
-Porch too high for a ramp?
-A wheel chair porch lift is another option to consider.
+Trus TLift Not enough space for a ramp?
+An electric wheel chair porch lift is another option to consider.

 Wheelchair Ramp Landing Design Requirements